On the existence of Monge maps for the Gromov-Wasserstein problem: Applications to the inner product and squared distance GW problems

-The \cref{eqn:GW-quadratic} problem being invariant by translation, we assume that measures $\mu$ and $\nu$ below are centered.
+The \cref{eqn:GW-squared-distance} problem being invariant by translation, we assume that measures $\mu$ and $\nu$ below are centered.
 In the one-dimensional case $\Xx,\Yy\subset\RR$, the linearized GW problem \cref{eq:linearized} reads, with $\pi\opt$ an optimal correspondence plan:

-and for any plan $\pi\in\Pi(\mu,\nu)$ (not necessarily optimal), we denote by $m(\pi)=\int xy\dd\pi(x,y)$ what we call the \emph{correlation} of $\pi$.
-When $m\neq0$ (resp.~$m=0$), the associated OT cost function $c_m(x,y)=-x^2y^2-4mxy$ satisfies both subtwist and $2$-twist conditions (resp.~satisfies the $2$-twist condition) and therefore induces an optimal transport plan that is a bi-map and a map/anti-map (resp.~a bi-map), see \cref{theorem:quad-main}.
-In the following sections, we study the tightness of this result, asking if it exists cases where the optimal plan for this cost is not a map.
-In the one-dimensional case, the \emph{submodularity} property of the cost $c$ is useful, sometimes called the Spence--Mirrlees condition.
-It guarantees the optimality of the non-decreasing (resp.~non-increasing) matching $\pimon$ (resp.~$\piantimon$) \cite{carlier2012optimal,santambrogio2015optimal}: \begin{defi}[label=def:submod]{Submodular cost}{} Let $\Xx,\Yy\subset\RR$ be two intervals.
-A function $c:\Xx\times\Yy\to\RR$ is said to be \emph{submodular} if for all $(x,y) \in \Xx,\Yy$ and $\delta_1,\delta_2 \in \RR_{\geq 0}$ such that $x + \delta_1 \in \Xx$ and $y + \delta_2 \in \Yy$,
+and for any plan $\pi\in\Pi(\mu,\nu)$ (not necessarily optimal), we denote by $m(\pi):=\int xy\dd\pi(x,y)$ the \emph{covariance} of $\pi$.
+Let us denote the OT cost function associated with \cref{eq:gw-1d-cont} by $c_m(x,y)\defeq-x^2y^2-4mxy$, as it only depends on the real parameter $m$.
+Let us apply \cref{theorem:quad-main}: when $m\neq0$, there exists an optimal transport plan that is a $2$-map and a map/anti-map, and when $m=0$, there exists an optimal transport plan that is a $2$-map.
+In the following sections, we study the tightness of this result, asking if there are cases where the optimal plan for this cost can be a map.
+In the one-dimensional case, the \emph{submodularity} property of the cost function, or Spence--Mirrlees condition, will prove useful.
+It guarantees the optimality of the \emph{non-decreasing rearrangement} $\pimon$, that match the quantiles of $\mu$ and $\nu$ with each other \cite{carlier2012optimal,santambrogio2015optimal,peyre2019computational}.
+We also define the \emph{non-increasing rearrangement} $\piantimon$, that match the quantiles in reverse, and call these two plans the \emph{monotone rearrangements}. \begin{definition}[Submodular cost] Let $\Xx,\Yy\subset\RR$ be two intervals.
+A function $c:\Xx\times\Yy\to\RR$ is said to be \emph{submodular} if for all $(x,y) \in \Xx\times\Yy$ and $\delta_1,\delta_2\geq0$ such that $(x + \delta_1,y + \delta_2) \in \Xx\times\Yy$,

 If $c$ is twice differentiable, this global condition on the rectangle $\Xx \times \Yy$ is equivalent to the local condition